-Community Mental Health Australia (CMHA) is a coalition of the eight peak community mental health organisations from each State and Territory and was established to provide leadership and direction to promote the importance and benefits of community mental health and recovery services across Australia.
+Community Mental Health Australia (CMHA) is a coalition of the eight peak community mental health and mental health organisations from each State and Territory and was established to provide leadership and direction to promote the importance and benefits of community mental health and recovery services across Australia.

 Coalition members of Community Mental Health Australia

 Representing the peak community mental health organisations from each State and Territory to find out more

 |Mental Health Coalition of South Australia||View State|